talsan/foolcalls/README_Quant.md

 to absorb and process information consistently and systematically.
 It would take one person more than 700 days—24 hours a day—to listen to a year’s worth of earnings calls.

-While their approaches to "note-taking" may vary greatly, quants and fundamental analysts share a strikingly similar motivation: *calls provide valuable context beyond the numbers.*
+While text-mining machines and fundamental analysts may have wildly different approaches to "note-taking", the basic motivations are strikingly similar: **calls provide investors with valuable context beyond the reported numbers.**

 ## Source Data: [www.fool.com](https://www.fool.com/earnings-call-transcripts/?page=1)
 As far as I can tell, there are two main publicly available sources for conference call transcripts: [Seeking Alpha](https://seekingalpha.com) and [Motley Fool](https://fool.com/earnings-call-transcripts/).